Khud0/Personal-Library/README.md

 You can add all of the "basic" information, including the Author, Name, Publisher, Year of Publishing and similar things, as well as your own notes.

+- Warning!
+Do not alter/delete the Settings.xml file in the project's folder.
+- Always keep Settings.xml in the same folder as the Personal_Library.exe.

 FAQ:

 0. How do I Add / Remove a book?